ChattoAbhijnan/CMPLE/README.md

 CMPLE.R: R file (code) to perform estimation, standard error calculation, and obtain p-values.

 Demo_examples.R: R file (code) shows how to apply the CMPLE.R function to analyze two simulated datasets.
 Practitioners should save all four files in the same folder.
-Then execute each line of code of the file Demo_example.R.
+Then execute each line of code of the file Demo_examples.R.

 The following example illustrates how the code can be used.